School Bus Driver

 Let's say, a child is entering the bus on the side of a stop sign.
 There is a car being ignorant, and is not stopping.
 What would you do?
 Also, what do you think of the idea, flying school buses?

-Asked by Carter over 9 years ago
+Asked by Carter almost 10 years ago

 First, I would blow my horn to try to get the child's attention as well as the oncoming traffic's attention.
 Secondly, the child should not move towards the bus until I have cleared all traffic and made sure it is safe for the child to do so.
 Third, if the person passes me, I will do my best to get their license plate number and their car description written down so that I can turn them into the police for disobeying traffic laws regarding school buses.